Internet protocol suite: Comparison of TCP/IP and OSI layering

 IETF protocols can be encapsulated recursively, as demonstrated by tunnelling protocols such as Generic Routing Encapsulation (GRE).
 GRE uses the same mechanism that OSI uses for tunnelling at the network layer.

 Implementations

-The Internet protocol suite does not presume any specific hardware or software environment.
-It only requires that hardware and a software layer exists that is capable of sending and receiving packets on a computer network.
+The Internet protocol suite is generally independent of a specific hardware or software environment.
+It only requires the hardware and a software layer to exist, capable of sending and receiving packets on a computer network.
 As a result, the suite has been implemented on essentially every computing platform.
 A minimal implementation of TCP/IP includes the following: Internet Protocol (IP), Address Resolution Protocol (ARP), Internet Control Message Protocol (ICMP), Transmission Control Protocol (TCP), User Datagram Protocol (UDP), and Internet Group Management Protocol (IGMP).
 In addition to IP, ICMP, TCP, UDP, Internet Protocol version 6 requires Neighbor Discovery Protocol (NDP), ICMPv6, and Multicast Listener Discovery (MLD) and is often accompanied by an integrated IPSec security layer.